riceissa/issarice.com/wiki/index.md

     - [Charities calculation](charities-calculation) (some data collection on the number of charities tracked under various criteria)

-# Summary of what I worked on: July 2018 {#summary}
+# Summary of what I worked on: August 2018 {#summary}

 For completed tasks, see the [work]() page.

-This month I spent a lot of time working on the [Computing Data Project](https://github.com/riceissa/computing-data-project/).
-It's not ready for public use yet.

-I did some work on Vipul Naik's [Machine Learning Subject Wiki](https://machinelearning.subwiki.org/wiki/Main_Page).
-You can see pages like [Summary table of multivariable derivatives](https://machinelearning.subwiki.org/wiki/Summary_table_of_multivariable_derivatives) and [Derivative of a quadratic form](https://machinelearning.subwiki.org/wiki/Derivative_of_a_quadratic_form).

-I learned more decision theory and have a [draft blog post](https://github.com/riceissa/issarice.com/blob/master/external/lesswrong.com/decision-theories-comparison.md) that tries to explain the differences between the various logical decision theories.

-I did some work on Vipul's Donations List Website, mostly adding data and working on the [money moved table](https://donations.vipulnaik.com/influencer.php?influencer=GiveWell#influencerMoneyMovedList) (adding the "amount accounted" column).
+I spent most of my work time on Vipul Naik's [Donations List Website](https://donations.vipulnaik.com/).

+I spent some time writing some [pages](https://machinelearning.subwiki.org/w/index.php?limit=250&title=Special%3AContributions&contribs=user&target=IssaRice&namespace=&tagfilter=&year=2018&month=8) on Vipul Naik's Machine Learning Subject Wiki, although the pages are in my userspace and are not related to machine learning.
+(The wiki was just a convenient place to store the writings for now.)

+I also worked on a wikiHow article entitled ["How to Navigate to Web Pages Efficiently Without Using Navigation Menus"](https://www.wikihow.com/Navigate-to-Web-Pages-Efficiently-Without-Using-Navigation-Menus).
+(The page was not completed in August, but since I delayed in writing this monthly update, I am linking to the completed version.)

+I spent most of the month learning about things related to AI alignment.
+(I am still wondering how best to make progress on this more visible.)

 # Activity feeds